prebid/prebid-server-java/docs/config-app.md

 - `amp.timeout-adjustment-ms` - reduces timeout value passed in Amp request so that Prebid Server can handle timeouts from adapters and respond to the AMP RTC request before it times out.
 - `amp.custom-targeting` - a list of bidders whose custom targeting should be included in AMP responses.

+## Video
+- `auction.video.stored-required` - flag forces to merge with stored request
+- `auction.blacklisted-accounts` - comma separated list of blacklisted account IDs.
+- `auction.stored-requests-timeout-ms` - timeout for stored requests fetching.
+- `auction.ad-server-currency` - default currency for video auction, if its value was not specified in request.
+Important note: PBS uses ISO-4217 codes for the representation of currencies.

 ## Setuid
 - `setuid.default-timeout-ms` - default operation timeout for requests to `/setuid` endpoint.